Accessible Tours in Riga & Latvia

 Red carpet service

-Riga International Airport is fully accessible, with wide aisles, a lift between floors and accessible toilets.
+Riga International Airport is fully accessible for tours in Latvia, with broad aisles, a lift between floors and accessible toilets.

 Riga buses are wheelchair accessible, with low floors and parking areas.
-Trams are more hit and miss, with some routes equipped with modern low-floor vehicles and others with aged Soviet ones.
+Trams/streetcars vary depending on route and vehicle type, with some routes equipped with modern low-floor vehicles and others with aged Soviet ones.
 See Riga Public Transport for more details.

 Riga's Art Nouveau district has wide, level pavements making it very comfortable to view the stunning buildings.